-Person in custody in Karina Vetrano's death, cops say
+Karina Vetrano: Person in custody in Queens jogger's death, cops say - amNewYork

 Charges have not been filed, and police declined to provide further information.

-Police plan to hold a news briefing Sunday to discuss any new developments in the investigation.
+Chief of Detectives Robert Boyce is expected to hold a news briefing at 11:30 a.m. on Sunday to discuss any new developments in the investigation.

 Vetrano, 30, who lived in Queens, went for a run around 5 p.m. on Aug.
 2 near her Howard Beach home.
 A few hours later, her body was found face down in a marshy area, about 15 feet from a trail near 161st Avenue and 78th Street in Spring Creek Park, police said.